-Amidst COVID-19, we hope you are well: safe and sound at home.
+Amidst COVID-19, we hope you are well: safe, and sound at home.
 Healthy, washing your hands, and hopefully still with a source of income.
-We are Amuno Foundation, a youth-led Community Based Organization in Kachumbala, Bukedea district found in the eastern part of Uganda, like every other place in the country and in the world, is being affected by the Corona crisis in one way or another.
+We are Amuno Rural Hub, a youth-led indigenous organization in Kachumbala, Bukedea district found in the eastern part of Uganda, like every other place in the country and in the world, is being affected by the Corona crisis in one way or another.
 Up until now, Uganda at large has several confirmed COVID-19 cases, of which a good percentage of people have recovered and none have died.
 Maybe this is because of Uganda’s extremely young population (the average age here is 16 years old), maybe it’s because of the warm climate, but one thing is for sure: the government’s measures play an undeniably big part.
-The whole of Uganda has been in lock down for the past months.
+The whole of Uganda has been in lockdown for the past months.
 But what happens when you lock down a country in which most people live from hand to mouth and are completely dependent on their daily earnings?

 Lock-down in Uganda: what does it mean?